 Easiest way to set up a web site is with a hosting service.
 Use of a hosting service maintains 24/7/365 service and keeps site traffic off your internet connection.
 Virtual hosting is appropriate for low traffic sites.
 The hosting service runs multiple virtual web servers on a single physical server.
-We use a local hosting service Hollis Hosting at a cost of \$40 per year plus another \$15 for annual domain name registration.
+Our hosting service announced they were shutting down in early 2024.
+We looked at various services and on the advice of a friend chose DreamHost.
 Most hosting services have business relationships with a domain registrar.
 This allows one stop shopping for domain registration/renewal and internet hosting.
-Our domain name is registered with eNom, a popular registrar used by many hosting services.
+Our domain name was registered with eNom, a popular registrar used by many hosting services.
 The hosting service also runs virtual SMTP and POP servers to send and receive email.

 Transferring your account from one hosting service to another is pretty easy.
 DNS registrar needs to be notified of new Nameservers and web site contents transferred from old to new server.
+If you have locked your name the current hosting service needs to contact the registrar to unlock it.
+This is a security measure to prevent unauthorized transfers.